 This allows for larger photosites (pixels to you and I) on the sensor, delivering better light gathering capabilities, which in turn means better image quality – especially at higher sensitivities.

 Full-frame DSLRs used to be the preserve of professional photographers, but as the costs have dropped and lower-cost models have started to appear, many serious amateurs and enthusiasts can now enjoy the benefits of full-frame photography.

 But it's no longer just DSLRs that enjoy full-frame sensors.
 Sony muscled in on the full-frame market with its Alpha A7 range of full-frame mirrorless cameras, and as we've just touched upon, both Canon and Nikon have recently launched rival full-frame mirrorless cameras (supplementing but not replacing each company's DSLR range).
-Panasonic is the latest company to announce it will be launching a full-frame mirrorless camera, but we'll have to wait a bit longer until these cameras hit the shelves.
+Panasonic is the latest company to throw its hat into the same ring, and it seems Sigma will shortly have something for us too.